-(2) The performance criteria for Performance Share Unit Awards granted December 1, 2021 will be measured and paid out in December 2024, depending upon the level of achievement during the performance period.
+(2) The performance criteria for Performance Share Unit Awards granted December 1, 2022 will be measured and paid out in December 2025, depending upon the level of achievement during the performance period.
 The PSU Plan does not provide a threshold or minimum payout.
+The special executive retention Performance Share Unit Awards granted December 15, 2022 will mature and be paid out at 100% of the grant amount if the NEO remains employed as an executive with the Company as of June 30, 2024.